-The Department of Chemistry offers M.A., M.S. and Ph.D. degrees.
+Graduate Program Director The Department of Chemistry offers M.A., M.S. and Ph.D. degrees.
 The thesis-based Master of Science degree program is typically for full-time research students who want a stand-alone M.S. degree.
-The non-thesis-based M.A. degree is for full-time research students who want to transition into the Ph.D. program after year 2 in the department.
+The non-thesis-based M.A. program is for part-time coursework students who want a non-research-based M.A. degree or full-time research students who want to transition into the Ph.D. program prior to earning a Master's degree after year 2 in the department.
 Both degrees offer specialization in the fields of analytical, chemical biology, inorganic, organic, or physical chemistry.
-This program includes a core curriculum of 12 credits consisting of a minimum of two courses from each of the two specified areas, with the remaining 12 credits coming from electives.
+This program includes a core curriculum of 12 credits consisting of a minimum of two courses from each of the two specified areas, with the remaining 18 credits coming from electives.
 Both degrees allow for a broad coverage of chemistry coursework, while permitting students to specialize in their field of interest.
 The Department of Chemistry also offers a Doctor of Philosophy degree.
 This degree program requires a total of 39 credits of lecture coursework and research classes (including 12 credits of dissertation research).

-These programs are designed to allow students to specialize in one of the five areas: analytical, chemical biology, inorganic, organic, or physical chemistry.

-Master of Arts (Non-thesis option)

-In addition to 18 credits in advanced undergraduate Chemistry courses or the equivalent, a background in mathematics which includes at least two courses in calculus and a minimum of one year of physics are required.

-Students must take 24 credits of coursework in the Department.
+These programs are designed to allow students to specialize in one of the five areas: analytical, chemical biology, inorganic, or physical chemistry.
+Master of Arts (Non-thesis option) Prerequisites In addition to 18 credits in advanced undergraduate Chemistry courses or the equivalent, a background in mathematics which includes at least two courses in calculus and a minimum of one year of physics are required.
+Required Courses Students must take 30 credits of coursework in the Department.
 CHEM.5500 (Advanced Inorganic Chemistry) and CHEM.5200 (Analytical Chemistry 2, Instrumental Analysis) must be taken unless they or their equivalents have already been taken for undergraduate credit.
 Full-time research students usually take 3 credits of Introduction to Research in a CHEM.5x99 course in addition to 3 credits of CHEM.5970 Research Topics.
+Part-time students usually take 3 credits of CHEM.5970 Research Topics in addition to 3 credits of CHEM.5980 Graduate Reading Course.
+A formal minor is not permitted.

 Master of Science (Thesis option)

+Prerequisites

 In addition to 18 credits in advanced undergraduate Chemistry courses or the equivalent, a background in mathematics which includes at least two courses in calculus and a minimum of one year of physics are required.

 Research Component

 Students are required to complete 6 credits of Thesis Research, culminating in an oral presentation of their research work.

 Required Courses (Core)

 Students must take 12 credits of course courses, with 6 credits from (1) Synthesis & Materials Chemistry courses and 6 credits from (2) Analytical & Physical Methods.
 The remaining 6 credits can come from either area.
+Students also take 3 credits of Introduction to Research in a CHEM.5x99 course in addition to 3 credits of CHEM.5970 Research Topics.

 A formal minor not permitted.